Top 10 Scholarship Friendly MBA Schools

 View school profile here: https://www.fuqua.duke.edu/programs/daytime-mba/financing-your-degree

 INSEAD has some of the most sought-after scholarships to offer.
-The school offers around 50 different scholarships, both merit and non-merit based, thereby witnessing significant competition from students worldwide.
+This scholarship-friendly MBA school offers around 50 different scholarships, both merit and non-merit based, thereby witnessing significant competition from students worldwide.
 While for need-based scholarships, the students need to demonstrate their need for financial help.
 To qualify for a merit-based scholarship, schools consider a student’s merit, nationality, professional accomplishments, leadership qualities, gender, etc.

 View school profile here: https://www.insead.edu/master-programmes/mba/financing